widgetti/solara/solara/website/pages/documentation/advanced/content/20-understanding/12-reacton-basics.md

 ---
-title: Undestanding the basics of Reacton
+title: Understanding the basics of Reacton
-description: Using your favorite component, we try to understand a bit better how it works to improve your understanding of Reacton and thus how to use Solara.
+description: Using your favorite component, we try to understand better how it works to improve your understanding of Reacton and, thus, how to use Solara.
 ---
 # Reacton basic understanding